aptech/docs/docs/CR-intrsect.rst

              1585,
              2511 };

-    //Find the ID's that are in both groups id_common = intrsect(id_a, id_b);
+    // Find the ID's that are in both groups id_common = intrsect(id_a, id_b);

 After the code above, *id_common* is equal to: